-ntains UKHO Law of the Sea data.
+Contains UKHO Law of the Sea data.
 Crown copyright and database right and contains Ordnance Survey Data Crown copyright and database 2012

+Protecting Wildlife for the Future

-Recommended Marine Conservation Zones
+Marine Conservation Zones

 Axe Estuary 0.33km2

-Recommended Marine Conservation Zone (MCZ)
+Marine Conservation Zone (MCZ)

-Help us secure
+Help us to protect our seas

-more Marine Conservation Zones

 UK seas have the potential to be some of the most wildlife rich on Earth, but ambitious protection is needed to reverse the decades of decline.

 Great progress has been made in securing protected areas at sea but there's still work to be done.

-With your help we can make sure that our seas are given the protection they need to thrive once again!
+With your help we can make sure that our Marine Conservation Zones and seas are given the protection they need to thrive once again!

+Join our supporters and become a Friend of MCZs today (it's free!)

+wildlifetrusts.org/MCZFriends

+Find out more about other MCZs

+wildlifetrusts.org/MCZs

-- Join our supporters and become a Friend of MCZs today (it's free!) wildlifetrusts.org/MCZFriends - Find out more about Marine Conservation Zones. wildlifetrusts.org/MCZs - You can also send us any information or sightings you may have of this MCZ to marine@wildlifetrusts.org
+• You can also send us any information or sightings from this MCZ to

-The Wildlife Trusts

-The Kiln, Waterside, Mather Road, Newark, NG24 1WT

-Tel: 01636 677711 Fax: 01637 670001

-wildlifetrusts.org

-The Wildlife Trusts
+marine@wildlifetrusts.org

+The Wildlife Trusts The Kiln, Waterside, Mather Road, Newark, NG24 1WT Tel: 01636 677711 Fax: 01637 670001 wildlifetrusts.org "The designation of the third tranche of Marine Conservation Zones has given us an amazing opportunity to protect our marine wildlife and habitats for future generations.
+We now have 91 MCZs which is great news, but to help our seas recover we also need the Government to implement proper management and monitoring of these sites."
+Joan Edwards Director of Living Seas & Public Affairs The Wildlife Trusts Protecting Wildlife for the Future